zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.9.0 =
+* inline help beacon
+* fix exclude patterns not working after last update
+* handle situations when not enough memory to convert from PNG to JPG.
+* fix particular situations where there was no 'file' property in the metadata.
+* fix slider optimized percent over the bulk warning box.
+* display the x close link for the bulk warning box.

 = 4.8.10 =
 * restore compatibility with PHP 5.2.x